 All-terrain vehicles are fun.
 In fact, they are a part of the culture in many areas across the country.
 When used safely and correctly, they can be a great tool to use around a person’s property.
 They can also provide plenty of recreational fun.
 However, there are times when ATVs can be dangerous.

 Unfortunately, there are times when another person’s negligence causes injuries or fatalities on an ATV.
-Sometimes, people are hurt while riding on another person’ personal ATV.
+Sometimes, people are hurt while riding on another person’s personal ATV.
 Other times, the fault lies with a company that does not take proper safety measures.
-If you need a Pittsburgh ATV accident attorney, you can count on the team at the SMA Law Group to be by your side.
+If you need a Pittsburgh ATV accident lawyer, you can count on the team at the SMT Legal to be by your side.